 If you are as appalled as I am about the 40,000 lives still being lost each year to metastatic breast cancer, please join in the discussion.
 Please visit METAVivor Research & Support, Inc. for more information.
 Please join an Army of Women.
 Please donate to a charity that actually focuses on research.
 Please expect accountability from whatever charities you do donate to.

 Please do not settle.
-Most importantly of all, please do not stay quiet.
+Most importantly, please do NOT stay quiet.

 Join me and so many others in expecting, no demanding more.